Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

 4. Sort Data

-Once you have profiled the data into a high-quality and usable form, the next phase is to categorize it according to the migration requirements.
-The categorization can be done based on product type, ID, or any other criteria.
-It makes it easier to route data into the suitable buckets.
+Once you have profiled the data into a high-quality and usable form, the next phase is categorizing it according to the migration requirements.
+The categorization can be based on product type, ID, or other criteria.
+It makes it easier to route data into suitable buckets.

 Figure 3 below shows the profiled data sorted with respect to the Product ID.